nruhm/diarscription/docs/reference/audio/sample-c/gold-reference.md

 230
 00:12:30,142 --> 00:12:33,368
-[SPEAKER_05]: I know Ethan has that on the list.
+[SPEAKER_05]: What we'll have to, I know Ethan has that on the list.

 231
 00:12:33,348 --> 00:12:36,861
-[SPEAKER_05]: like getting fortune foundry out and finished at some point.
+[SPEAKER_05]: like getting fortune foundry out and finished in some fashion.

 232
 00:12:36,841 --> 00:12:41,569
-[SPEAKER_05]: I think we'll have to like expedite that probably more than what he did.
+[SPEAKER_05]: But I think we'll have to like expedite that probably more than what he.

 233
 00:12:41,549 --> 00:12:47,475
-[SPEAKER_05]: was planning like the vibe of getting down there where they're getting really tired like especially in this
+[SPEAKER_05]: was planning like the vibe of getting down there is that they're getting really tired like especially in this

 234
 00:12:47,455 --> 00:12:48,761